garylirocks/quickrefs/azure.markdown

 ![Management groups](images/azure_management-groups.png)

-- A way to efficiently manage access, policies, and compliance for subscriptions
+- Management groups serve as containers that help you manage access, policy and compliance for multiple subscriptions, eg.
   - Apply a policy to limit regions available to subscriptions under a group
   - Create a RBAC assignment on a group
 - All subscriptions and management groups are within a single hierarchy in each directory
-- Each directory is given a root management group, it has the same id as the tenant
+- Each directory is given a root management group, it has the same id as the tenant, it could be used for global RBAC assignments and policies
+- Up to six levels of depth, excluding the tenant root group

 ### Subscription

-- A tenant can have multiple subscriptions;
+Subscriptions are logical containers that serve as

+- Units of management
+- Scale: limits and quotas
-- Billing is done monthly at subscription level;
+- Billing boundaries

+Can have different types:

+- Enterprise Agreement
+- Pay-as-You-Go

+Things to consider:

+- A dedicated shared services subscription: eg. common network resources (ExpressRoute, Virtual WAN)
+- Scale limits: large specialized workloads like high-performance computing, IoT and SAP are all better suited to use separate subscriptions
+- Network topologies: virtual networks can't be shared across subscriptions, you need to use virtual network peering or VPN

 ### Resource group

 - A logical container for resources;
 - All resources must be in one and only one group;
+- Location:
+  - A resource group has its own region, for storign metadata
-- Resources in one group can span multiple regions;
+  - Resources within a group can be in **any region**
 - Groups can't be nested;
-- Cannot be renamed;
+- **Cannot be renamed**;
 - Resources can be moved between groups;

 You can organize resource groups in different ways:

-  - by resource type(vm, db),
+- By resource type(vm, db)
+- By app
-  - by department(hr, marketing),
+- By department(hr, marketing)
-  - by environment (prod, qa, dev),
+- By environment (prod, qa, dev)
-  - Life cycle
+- By life cycle

   When you delete a group, all resources within are deleted, if you just want to try out something, put all new resources in one group, and then everything can be deleted together;

-  - Authorization

-    A group can be a scope for applying role-based access control (RBAC);
+- By access: A group can be a scope for applying role-based access control (RBAC), and locks

-  - Billing

-    Can be used to filter and sort costs in billing reports;
+- By billing: Can be used to filter and sort costs in billing reports

 ### Tags

 Another way to organize resources

+- Can be assigned to subscriptions, resource groups and resources
-- **NOT** all types of resources support tags;
+- **NOT** all types of resources support tags
 - There are limitations on number of tags for each resource, lengths of tag name and value;
 - Tags are not inherited;
 - Can be used to automate task, such as adding `shutdown:6PM` and `startup:7AM` to virtual machines, then create an automation job that accomplish tasks based on tags;
+- Consider using Azure policy to apply tags and enforce tagging rules and conventions

 ### Locks